Any Fin for Love Excerpt

 The phone rang four times before Dougah picked up.
 “Broussard Guide Service.”

 “What took you so long, old man?
 You sleeping?”
 Gage knew Dougah could hear the grin in his voice.

 Gage sobered instantly.
-“Listen here, Dougah, don't you mess around.
+“Listen here, Dougah.
+Don’t you mess around.
 Anybody gives you any grief, you call Ben over at the station.”

 “What?
 Like some petite fille, I got to call the Coast Guard to come protect Dougah?
 No way.
 I take care of myself.”

-“Dammit, old man, you’ve had enough trouble for one life.
-Just call Ben.
-I don’t want to have to worry about you when I’m supposed to be on vacation."
-He ran a hand through his dark curls.
+“Dammit, old man, you’ve had enough trouble for one lifetime.”
+Gage dragged a hand through his dark curls.
+“Just call Ben.
+I don’t want to have to worry about you when I’m supposed to be on vacation.”

-“These guys are just some snotty businessmen wanting me to promise they can catch big fish.
+“These guys are just some stick-up-their-asses businessmen wanting me to promise they can catch big fish.
 You calling to check up on Dougah?”